Saad-BP/Flutter_Animated_Hamburger_Navigation_Drawer/README.md

-# flutter_design_collection
+# Flutter Animated Burger Icon

-A new Flutter project.
+The Burger is animated only here

-## Getting Started
+## Features:

-This project is a starting point for a Flutter application.
+This feature can be used as a drawer and serve menues to the app user.

 A few resources to get you started if this is your first Flutter project: